kissgyorgy/my-stars/README.md

 - [fly-apps/edge-apollo-cache](https://github.com/fly-apps/edge-apollo-cache) - Run and cache results from your Apollo GraphQL server on the edge with Fly
 - [werneerm/IoThomework](https://github.com/werneerm/IoThomework) -
 - [graphql/dataloader](https://github.com/graphql/dataloader) - DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.
-- [breck7/scrollsdk](https://github.com/breck7/scrollsdk) - Build on top of Scroll.
+- [breck7/scrollsdk](https://github.com/breck7/scrollsdk) - The code for Particles and Parsers, which Scroll is built on.
 - [jaydenseric/apollo-upload-client](https://github.com/jaydenseric/apollo-upload-client) - A terminating Apollo Link for Apollo Client that fetches a GraphQL multipart request if the GraphQL variables contain files (by default FileList, File, or Blob instances), or else fetches a regular GraphQL POST or GET request (depending on the config and GraphQL operation).
 - [WebGoat/WebGoat](https://github.com/WebGoat/WebGoat) - WebGoat is a deliberately insecure application
 - [CsapoKrisztian/A38-Kanban-development-Frontend](https://github.com/CsapoKrisztian/A38-Kanban-development-Frontend) -